Skip to main content

 However the results of these efforts have been mixed, and most organizations continue to experience poor utilization and a lack of employee understanding and appreciation of the financial wellbeing offering.
 Further, any ground gained has been worn away by macro headwinds, such as the post-pandemic surge in inflation and rising housing costs.
 Unfortunately, employees say they’re more financially stressed today than two years ago.

 This topic continues to be a business imperative.
-Data shows a strong correlation between employees’ financial health and their productivity and engagement at work.
+The data from the 2024 Wellbeing Diagnostic Survey a strong correlation between employees’ financial health and their productivity and engagement at work.
 Supporting employees' financial wellbeing can be a differentiator as companies compete to attract and retain talent.
 It’s clear that better employee financial wellbeing helps the bottom line.
 The question is how to develop a financial wellbeing strategy that’s effective and sustainable for the long term.

 A complex problem to solve